Meet the Team - All of us

 In her spare time Chloe enjoys baking and hill walking and is looking forward to making the most of living on the edge of the Lake District.

-Claire is the newest member of our Reception team, having joined us in the second half of 2016.
+Claire joined us in the second half of 2016.
 She brings with her great enthusiasm and a host of previous customer care experience.
-Claire is currently enrolled on a Business Adminstration Level 2 Apprentice course to further her client care skills.
+Claire recently completed a Business Adminstration Level 2 Apprentice course to further her client care skills.

 Outside of work Claire is enjoying everything that goes with having a new puppy in the house and is the newest recruit to the practice pilates group!

 Colin Lindsay - Clinical Director BVM&S MRCVS

 Colin joined the practice February 1991, after a short spell overseas undertaking charity work.

 At that point there were three vets and four support staff.
 Over the years he has seen the practice develop and has had an opportunity to retain a broad interest in Companion Animals, Equine and Farm work alike.
 In March 2001 Colin had the privilege of being nominated and winning the Pet Plan – Vet of the Year Award.
 In September 2013, he was again nominated and awarded – UK Dairy Vet of the Year.

 Colin has a particular interest in Orthopaedics and bovine herd health and production, also lecturing throughout the UK and abroad.